-For further information, please contact Mrs Coplestone-Crow, Head of Classics, and visit ocr.org.uk 39 | King's Sixth Subject Choices 2025

-"The study of Latin heightens your appreciation of literature; Classical literature opens your mind to the technical finesse of the Roman authors.
+For further information, please contact Mrs Coplestone-Crow, Head of Classics, and visit www.ocr.org.uk "The study of Latin heightens your appreciation of literature; Classical literature opens your mind to the technical finesse of the Roman authors.
 Skills of analysis are sharpened repeatedly when tackling Latin poetry and prose, and these skills are obviously transferable to other languages."